 White picket fence-style railings look attractive and can make a deck more of a feature by adding height without blocking the views from and towards it.
 They can also link home and garden by repeating an exterior window trim shade.

-A matching pergola with a climber trained around it makes for a pretty entrance to a garden deck and one with scented blooms makes stepping through it even more of a sensory experience.
+A matching pergola with a climber trained around it makes for a pretty entrance to a garden deck and one with scented blooms makes this deck planting idea even more of a sensory experience.

 Let a design like this traditional crosshatch panel from Richard Burbidge (opens in new tab) create a focal point of deck railings.
 Its lines distinguish it from the horizontals of the deck itself and the verticals of the posts.

 Wood railings have the advantage that they can be stained or painted to match the deck.
 They do need regular maintenance, though, to keep them in great shape.